Emblem of the Azerbaijan Soviet Socialist Republic: Second emblem

 Since 1930, in the emblem of the Azerbaijan SSR, the inscriptions were written only using the Latin alphabet.
 This was fixed in the new version of the Constitution of the Azerbaijani SSR, which was adopted on 14 February 1931 by the VII All-Azerbaijan Congress of Soviets, which established a new description of the coat of arms of the Azerbaijan SSR.
 The description was as following:

 The official design of the emblem was created by theatrical artist Benedikt (Beno) Rafailovich Telingater (1876-1960), who had created the previous unofficial version of the coat of arms of the Azerbaijan SSR.

 Third emblem

 After the creation of the new constitution of the USSR in 1936, Azerbaijan SSR also sought to create a new constitution.
 The new Constitution of the Azerbaijani SSR, adopted by the Extraordinary IX All-Azerbaijan Congress of Soviets on 14 March 1937, established a description of the new state emblem of the Azerbaijan SSR:

-The official design of the emblem was created by the graphic artist Ruben Arkadevich.
+The official design of the emblem was created by the graphic artist Ruben Shkhiyan.

 First revision

 The words on the emblem were changed at the end of 1937, in order to distance the emblem from the Turkish language.
-On the coat of arms, the word "SYRA" (soviet) was replaced by "SOVET", and the word "CYMHYRIJJƏTI" (republic) was replaced by "RESPUBLIQASЬ".
+On the coat of arms, the word "SYRA" (soviet) was replaced by "SOVET", and the word "ÇYMHYRIJJƏTI" (republic) was replaced by "RESPUВLIQASЬ".
 This shift in wording was not exclusive to the emblem, and was implemented within the Azerbaijani language itself, and the changed wording remained the standard of the language thereafter.